 4) Long-term Alcohol Consumption: is thought to increase the risk of developing Ledderhose Disease

 5) Repetitive Foot Trauma: it is thought that plantar fibromatosis may develop as a result of small tears in the plantar fascia.
 As the body tries to heal itself, it goes into overdrive, laying down too much new tissue which forms the nodules

 Your doctor may be able to diagnose plantar fibromatosis through clinical examination.
 If there is any doubt, an MRI scan (Magnetic Resonance Imaging) is usually the imaging of choice as there are other conditions than present in a similar fashion.
 It tends to be more accurate than x-ray or ultrasound, showing the full extent of the condition.

 Treatment for plantar fascial fibromatosis usually falls in to three categories:

 Asymptomatic nodules, i.e. those that aren’t causing any pain will most likely just be monitored.
-The nodules will never disappear, but they may remain unproblematic
+The nodules will never disappear, but they may never cause any problems

 If the nodules are causing pain, there are a few conservative options that can help:

 a) Injections: Corticosteroid injections can help relieve the pain and reduce the size of the growth but the effects are often short lived.
 It is most effective in the early stages of the disease